sidhant007/jekyll-now/_posts/2019-04-10-Randomized-Algorithms.md

 Note - I was one of the average students in the course, so don't consider these as the only possible learnings from this course.
 Incase you are already acquainted with this stuff just read up this [blog post](https://www.scottaaronson.com/blog/?p=3712) recommended by our prof. It is the tl;dr version.

 1. Inequalities:
-  - We are taught a LOT of inequalities, this image consists of all those that were taught and useful.
+  - We are taught a LOT of inequalities, this image consists of all those that were taught and useful.<br>
   [<img src="{{ site.baseurl }}/images/cs5330-inequalities.png" alt="Inequalities used in the course" style="width: 400px;"/>]({{ site.baseurl }}/)
   - We have probabilities inequalities in this course like Union Bound, Markov, Chebyshev and Chernoff.
 These are taught and applied aggresively throughout the course.
 One imp. thing to note is that if you are bad at a Probability course like MA2216 because you aren't good with pdf/join distributions/proofs for continous distributions like Gaussian, Poission, etc. then it shouldn't affect your performance in this course, since here the R.Vs are generally bernoulli or binomial in most cases AND often we are not trying to get a precise answer for a probabilistic event, instead we are always trying to bound it.
 Getting a hang of where to add/drop stuff when trying to bound things algebrically is a skill that one picks up during this course and which is quite hard to become good at.
   - We also exploit this kind of algberaic structure a lot in the course: $$(1 - 1/n)^{n * c \log{n}} \leq e^{c * \log{n}} \leq \frac{1}{n^c}$$, where c is small positive integer.